Moneer-Deshly/weather-app/README.md

-# React + Vite

-A simple weather app.
+# A simple weather app.

 How to use:
 Input city name and click search